gtfierro/walkthedinosaur/README.md

 python manage.py runserver
 ```

-To get the jobs to complete, run the following in another window:
+To get the jobs to complete, first edit the config.ini file, then
+run the following in another window:

 ```
 python run_jobs.py